neuro-ml/thunder/docs/callbacks/metric_monitor.md

 trainer = Trainer(callbacks=[MetricMonitor(single_metrics={"accuracy": accuracy_score})])
 ```
-MetricLogger will log mean values by default.
+MetricMonitor will log mean values by default.
 But you can add custom aggregations as well.
 #### Custom aggregations
 Let see what can be done if we want to log `std` of metrics as well as mean values.